 This minor league program is primarily for 7 and 8 year old players.
 The Atlantic League is a pitching machine program designed to develop the player’s defensive and offensive skills and understanding of baseball strategy from the perspective of different positions.
 A primary emphasis will be on the individual’s enjoyment of the sport.
 This league plays with 10 fielders (4 outfielders) to provide more playing time for each player.
 All players are in the batting order.

-Alternate weekends off: WMLL will be continuing a trial program from 2015 with both the Atlantic and Pacific Leagues in which each league will have alternate weekends off.
+Alternate weekends off: WMLL will be continuing a trial program in which each league will have alternate weekends off.
 This schedule will allow families some time off every other weekend for other activities, vacations, tournament baseball, etc.

 Philosophy and Implementation

-Philosphy: Although competitive in nature, the Atlantic League (along with the Pacific and Central Leagues) is an instructional league intended to develop each player’s understanding of baseball strategy and her/his offensive and defensive skills.
+Philosphy: Although competitive in nature, the Atlantic League (along with the Pacific League) is an instructional league intended to develop each player’s understanding of baseball strategy and her/his offensive and defensive skills.
 The primary emphasis is on the individual’s participation, their exposure to a range of defensive positions and the enjoyment of the game of baseball.

 Implementation: The following are guidelines for coaches to use in implementing the WMLL philosophy of participation.
 In creating these guidelines it is recognized that coaches require and deserve latitude and flexibility to create an environment that achieves the WMLL philosophy.
 It is further recognized that player factors affecting teamwork and skill development, such as attendance, sportsmanship and effort. may affect the implementation of these guidelines.